“…(for that righteous man, dwelling among them, tormented his righteous soul from day to day by seeing and hearing their

 (for that righteous man

-Lot was a man of God, although his life did not manifest this at times.
+Lot was a man of God, although his life sometimes did not manifest this.

 dwelling among them

 “Dwelling” comes from three words (to live, down, and in) means to live down among.
 The word “dwelling” then carries the idea of settling down permanently in a community.
-Lot settled down among homosexuals.
+Lot settled down in homosexual culture.
 He lived there as a fixed dwelling or habitation.
 He made his home there.
-He felt at home among homosexuals and enjoyed their company.
+He felt at ease among homosexuals and enjoyed their company.
 His social life was with them.

-When we compromise our standards because we enjoy the company of people, we put people over conviction.
+When we compromise our standards because we enjoy the company of perverse people, we put people over conviction.

 When we develop a process of thinking that lowers our standards, we end in trouble.
-First, we think that people are nice, although their sin is a perversion.
-Then eventually, we think that the sin is not so bad.
+First, we think people are friendly, although their sin is a perversion.
+Then eventually, we believe that their sin is not so bad.
 The logic goes something like this, “Since they are nice people, their sin must not be so bad.”
 Therefore, we go along with the sins of sodomy because we like people.